Asian Pear

 Traditionally, Asian Pears are peeled, but for our Subarashii Kudamono Asian Pear varieties, the nutrition in the pear skins are a tasty way to enjoy the benefit of vitamins and minerals.
 Asian Pears are also full of Lutein (good for eye health) and high in fiber.

-According to WebMD, the nutrients in the Asian fruit can help with health issues like heart health, blood sugar control, prenatal health, and can even lower the risk of some types of cancer. (https://www.webmd.com/diet/health-benefit-asian-pears)
+According to WebMD, the nutrients in the Asian fruit can help with health issues like heart health, blood sugar control, prenatal health, and can even lower the risk of some types of cancer.
+(WebMD Health benefit of Asian Pears)

 Asian Pears contain copper, which helps your body absorb iron and form blood cells.
 Copper also supports your immune system and is an important part of nerve cells.
 Copper is also a building block of collagen, which helps strengthen your bones and cushion your joints.